Re: Organizational approach to OBP needs to change?

 I don't know if I buy that.

+I think it has to more to do with the individual players than it does with an organizational approach.
 Take Stubbs for example.
 He actually showed very good plate discipline in the minors and posted high OBPs.
 His problem has been that he can't make contact against major league pitchers.
 He still takes a fair amount of walks, but it's nowhere near enough to make up for his awful contact skills.